-- Neither is it the acme of excellence if you fight and conquer and the whole Empire says, "Well done!" - 10.
-To lift an autumn hair is no sign of great strength; - to see the sun and moon is no sign of sharp sight; - to hear the noise of thunder is no sign of a quick ear. - What the ancients called a clever fighter is one who not only wins, but excels in winning with ease. - 12.
+- 7. Thus on the one hand we have ability to protect ourselves; on the other, a victory that is complete. - <Excellent Victory> - 8.
+To see victory only when it is within the ken of the common herd is not the acme of excellence. - 9.
+Neither is it the acme of excellence if you fight and conquer and the whole Empire says, "Well done!" - 10.
+To lift an autumn hair is no sign of great strength; - $-\,$ to see the sun and moon is no sign of sharp sight; - $-\,$ to hear the noise of thunder is no sign of a quick ear. - 11.
+What the ancients called a clever fighter is one who not only wins, but excels in winning with ease. - 12.
 Hence his victories bring him neither reputation for wisdom nor credit for courage. - <Victorious Strategist> - 13.
 He wins his battles by making no mistakes. - Making no mistakes is what establishes the certainty of victory, for it means conquering an enemy that is already defeated. - 14.
 Hence the skillful fighter puts himself into a position which makes defeat impossible, and does not miss the moment for defeating the enemy. - 15.
-Thus it is that in war the victorious strategist - only seeks battle after the victory has been won, - whereas he who is destined to defeat first fights and afterwards looks for victory. - 16.
-The consummate leader cultivates the moral law, and strictly adheres to method and discipline; - thus it is in his power to control success. - <Military Method> - 17.
-In respect of military method, we have, firstly, Measurement; Measurement owes its existence to Earth; secondly, Estimation of quantity; Estimation of quantity to Measurement; thirdly, Calculation; Calculation to Estimation of quantity; fourthly, Balancing of chances; Balancing of chances to Calculation;

-fifthly, Victory. and Victory to Balancing of chances.
+Thus it is that in war the victorious strategist - only seeks battle after the victory has been won,

+- whereas he who is destined to defeat first fights and afterwards looks for victory.

+16. The consummate leader cultivates the moral law, and strictly adheres to method and discipline;

+- thus it is in his power to control success.

+17. In respect of military method, we have,

+firstly, Measurement; Measurement owes its existence to Earth; secondly, Estimation of quantity; Estimation of quantity to Measurement; thirdly, Calculation; Calculation to Estimation of quantity; fourthly, Balancing of chances; Balancing of chances to Calculation; fifthly, Victory. and Victory to Balancing of chances.

-- <Victorious Army> - 19.
-A victorious army opposed to a routed one, is as a pound's weight placed in the scale against a single grain. - 20.
+- 19. A victorious army opposed to a routed one, is as a pound's weight placed in the scale against a single grain. - 20.
 The onrush of a conquering force is like the bursting of pent-up waters into a chasm a thousand fathoms deep.